MarkGhebrial/sdnc/www/content/_index.md

   Island games require full face eye protection due to the venue's insurance policy.
   Jungle Island games have a 220 fps cap.
-- **Huntington Beach Sports Complex** has outdoor fields with artificial turf that we occasionally rent for larger competitive games.
-We play at the sports complex when practicing for tournaments such as CFT and MFT
+- **Huntington Beach Sports Complex** has outdoor fields with artificial turf that we occasionally use for larger competitive games.

 # Social Media